How to make compost and feed your garden for free

 Cooked food scraps, meat and fish will attract rats, so don’t put them in the compost.

-Never add pet waste, ashes, stones or non-biodegradeable materials, such as plastics.
+Never add pet waste, ashes, stones or non-biodegradable materials, such as plastics.
 Also, don’t add diseased plants, as the disease will spread in the compost as you scatter it.

 6. Tend to the heap regularly